 Thyme is so easy to grow.
 It thrives in sunny spots and requires a well-draining potting mix.
 Because thyme loves a slightly alkaline soil, add a little lime in the soil.
 Thyme doesn't grow too big so it’s a perfect addition to a small container garden or kitchen garden.

-Chamomile is best known as a calming tea that promotes better sleep.
+Chamomile is best known as a calming tea that promotes better sleep and may help you have more vivid dreams.
 This plant comes in two varieties, German chamomile and Roman chamomile.
 Roman chamomile is often used as a groundcover while German chamomile is taken as an herbal tea.

 The soothing scent of German chamomile helps alleviate stress and anxiety.
 Its calming effects promote sleep and ease the digestion.
 Chamomile extracts are also used to minimize skin allergies and reduce inflammation, itchiness, or redness.

 German chamomile is so easy to grow despite its wispy, delicate appearance!
 The herb produces beautiful, daisy-like blossoms and floppy foliage.
 German chamomile can be grown as an annual plant but it re-seeds itself like a perennial plant.
 This herb could also become invasive if left on its own.

 Parsley isn't used for garnishing alone!
 This medicinal herb has been used throughout history to improve digestion and promote better bladder and kidney health.
 You see, parsley is packed with essential nutrients such as vitamins A, B, and C as well as iron and potassium.
 Parsley helps lower the blood pressure, keeping the heart, arteries, and nerves healthy.

 Growing parsley is easy, just use organic-rich, well-drained soils.
 This herb loves the full sun but it will thrive in partially shady environments too.
 Parsley will require little maintenance, just water occasionally and you're done!